gnieb/jobsurge/README.md

 - react-router-dom v6 routes
 - Home Page created with placeholder encouraging quotes and reminders
 - Jobs Page created with job placeholders, waiting for web scraper data
+- Ability to add more advice collected from different developers to the collection of wisdom I've gathered.

 ## Usage